 To determine the degree of ASR damage and to initiate countermeasures, we carry out the necessary investigations on existing structures.

-DAfStb guideline "Preventive measures against harmful alkali reactions in concrete (Alkali guideline)
+- DAfStb guideline "Preventive measures against damaging alkali reaction in concrete (alkali guideline)".

-DAfStb "Recommendation for the damage diagnosis and repair of concrete structures damaged due to an alkali-silica reaction
+- DAfStb "Recommendation for damage diagnosis and repair of concrete structures damaged as a result of an alkali-silica reaction".

 Kiwa - Your strong partner for AKR phenomena